Miles Taylor (security expert): Google

-Public opposition to the Trump administration
+Public disclosures about the first Trump administration

 In August 2020, Taylor took a leave of absence from Google to support Joe Biden's presidential campaign.
 He made an advertisement for Republican Voters Against Trump, denouncing Trump and endorsing Biden in the 2020 presidential election.
 That same month, Taylor also wrote an opinion piece for The Washington Post.
 Columnist Jennifer Rubin said the op-ed added "detail to what we could have only surmised was the story behind chaotic policy rollouts" and that the advertisement he released "may be the most compelling of the 2020 election cycle".
 The next day, Taylor appeared on multiple news and analysis shows saying that other former members of the Trump administration were considering speaking out similarly.
 On August 24, Taylor confirmed to NBC News that he was co-founding, with two other unnamed Republican officials, the Republican Political Alliance for Integrity and Reform (REPAIR), a group that aimed to oppose reelection of Trump and to reform the Republican Party after the 2020 election.